philippepecoraro/projet14-HRnet-React/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-### `npm test`
+### `npm run analyze`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+The analyze command will set the environment variable required to launch the interactive analyzer.

 ### `npm run build`